jlnmrchnd/Milestone1/README.md

 # META DESCRIPTION:
-The Bark Side is all about pets: dogs, cats, furry friends and creepy crawlies.
+The Bark Side is all about pets.
 Discover what they eat, how they play, how to care for your pet with links to:
 * Informational and wellness partners
 * Vets, homes and shelters
-* Toy shops and food stockists
+* Food stockists

 # KEYWORDS:
-pet, animal, dog, cat, bunny, rabbit, guinea pig, fish, bird, exercise, food, habits, wellness, insurance
+pet, animal, dog, cat, exercise, food, habits, wellness, insurance

 # TARGET AUDIENCE: